samcolak/neuron/pt5/neuron/readme.md

 ### CUDA

-CUDA support is available through feature gating, but it remains less battle-tested than the CPU path.
+CUDA support is feature-gated and remains less battle-tested than the CPU path.

 ### MLX for Apple Silicon